• Link to Facebook

 Beyond health concerns, mold can also reduce property value by 20 to 37 percent, making professional removal a wise investment.
 Mold remediation costs range from $500 to $8,000, depending on the mold’s location.
 In severe cases, such as an entire house, treatment can reach $30,000.

-Preventing mold is essential for maintaining a clean, healthy environment, even if you’re not sensitive to spores.
+Preventing mold is essential for maintaining a clean, healthy environment and avoiding indoor air quality issues that can affect comfort and health.
 Using dehumidifiers, fixing water leaks as soon as possible, and applying antifungal paint on walls are ways to keep mold at bay.

 Ivey adds that it’s also important to maintain your home or building’s A/C system to prevent possible mold growth.
 Knowing other causes of mold can help in preventing it.
 Check out our list of four common causes of mold.